-The behavior of the functions acos, asin, atan, atan2, cos, exp, log, pow, sin, and sqrt is not precisely specified here.
-They are intended to compute approximations to the results of familiar mathematical functions, but some latitude is allowed in the choice of approximation algorithms.
+The behaviour of the functions acos, asin, atan, atan2, cos, exp, log, pow, sin, and sqrt is not precisely specified here except to require specific results for certain argument values that represent boundary cases of interest.
+For other argument values, these functions are intended to compute approximations to the results of familiar mathematical functions, but some latitude is allowed in the choice of approximation algorithms.
 The general intent is that an implementor should be able to use the same mathematical library for ECMAScript on a given hardware platform that is available to C programmers on that platform.

-Nevertheless, this specification recommends (though it does not require) the approximation algorithms for IEEE 754 arithmetic contained in fdlibm, the freely distributable mathematical library [XXXREF].
-This specification also requires specific results for certain argument values that represent boundary cases of interest.
+Although the choice of algorithms is left to the implementation, it is recommended (but not specified by this standard) that implementations use the approximation algorithms for IEEE 754 arithmetic contained in fdlibm, the freely distributable mathematical library from Sun Microsystems (fdlibm-comment@sunpro.eng.sun.com).